sn99/Optimizing-linux/README.md

 ### Applying patches

-There are several patches that you can use to increase performance or to make life simpler.
+There are several patches that you can use to increase performance or to simplify life.

 There are a lot of patches available, and you will have to find those that suit you best.
 I will be using [graysky2](https://github.com/graysky2/kernel_gcc_patch) kernel patch here.
 Download the whole [repo](https://github.com/graysky2/kernel_gcc_patch) or just the file you need.
 In my case, I have GCC 10 and the latest kernel, so I will be using [this](https://github.com/graysky2/kernel_gcc_patch/blob/master/enable_additional_cpu_optimizations_for_gcc_v10.1%2B_kernel_v5.8%2B.patch)
 .

 1. Copy the desired patch file into the root of the extracted linux dictionary; same place as `.config`.

 2. `patch -p1 < enable_additional_cpu_optimizations_for_gcc_v10.1+_kernel_v5.8+.patch`